YouFarted/calendar/README.md

 ## Changes
 I used a baseline script from an earlier project and then played with the provided html to figure out how to create the structure that i'll need to add dynamically.
 Then I added code to create the time divs upon load.
+Then I added load and store from and to localStorage and rigged up the save buttons to save while filling the textareas in the UI with the saved schedule items upon load.
+I added a clear button for localstorage only and a clear that clears the localstorage and the UI.

 ## Live Project